 Students who earn a C or higher in MAC 1105 are not allowed to repeat the class.
-Students who earned a Cin MAC 1105 in Fall 2015, will be allowed to repeat MAC 1105 in Spring 2016.
+Students who earned a C-in MAC 1105 and are Nursing majors, Exercise Science majors, Merchandizing/Prod Development majors are allowed to repeat MAC 1105.